 Since the {\tt Mathematica} part of {\tt FIRE} remains almost unchanged since previous versions, we do not repeat those instructions and instead refer to the previous manual.
-On the other hand, the {\tt c++} part has changed a lot, so here we will list the possible commands in the {\tt config} file, main file when launching the {\tt c++} reduction.
-As a reminder, having a {\tt config} file with the name {\tt example.config}, one launches {\tt FIRE} with {\tt bin/FIRE7 -c example}, as the {\tt .config} extension is added automatically.
-The configuration file supports a number of instructions, each of those starting from the symbol {\tt \#}.
+On the other hand, the {\tt c++} part has changed a lot, so here we will list the possible commands in the {\tt config} file, the main file for launching the {\tt c++} reduction.
+As a reminder, having a {\tt config} file with the name {\tt example.config}, one launches {\tt FIRE} with {\tt bin/FIRE7 -c example}, and the {\tt .config} extension is added automatically when FIRE reads the file.
+The configuration file supports a number of instructions, each of which begins with the symbol {\tt \#}.
 Double {\tt \#\#} is a commented line and has no effect.
 The order of some commands is important, but the current version is supposed to stop immediately in case of an incorrect order.

 The first group of commands should be placed before the {\tt \#start} directive: